-Abstract: In this article we study squeezing and statistical properties of light producing by a non-degenerate three-level laser with the parametric amplifier and coupled to a thermal reservoir.
-With the aid of master equation, we obtain stochastic differential equations.
-Applying solutions of resulting differential equations, we calculate quadrature variance, the mean and variance of photon number, the photon number correlation.
+Abstract: The quantum properties of a non-degenerate three-level laser with the parametric amplifier and coupled to a thermal reservoir are thoroughly analyzed with the use of the pertinent master equation and stochastic differential equations associated with the normal ordering.
+Applying solutions of resulting differential equations, quadrature variance, the mean and variance of photon number, the photon number correlation are calculated.
 However, the two-mode driving light has no effect on the squeezing properties of the cavity modes.
-On the other hand, parametric amplifier and thermal reservoir increase the mean and variance of photon number.
-Furthermore, employing the same solutions, we also obtain anti normally ordered characteristic function defined in the Heisenberg picture.
-For a linear gain coefficient of (A = 100), for a cavity damping constant of $K=0.8, \mu=0$ and for thermal reservoir - nth = 0 ,the maximum intra cavity photon entanglement is found at steady state and at threshold to be 60%.
+Employing the same solutions, one can also obtain anti normally ordered characteristic function defined in the Heisenberg picture.
+For a linear gain coefficient of (A = 100), for a cavity damping constant of K= 0:8, $\mu = 0.16$ and for thermal reservoir nth = 0, the maximum intra cavity photon entanglement is found at steady state and at threshold to be 70%.